 Wine Pairing: Cavit’s Trentino DOC Sauvignon Blanc Mastri Vernacoli – A pale, golden-yellow Sauvignon from the Trentino area of northern Italy with hints of sage and elderflower.
 Dry and delicate on the palate with a slight acidic vein running through it.

-Before I dig in, let’s imagine just for a moment the English language sans the word SANDWICH.
+Before I dig in, let’s imagine for a moment the English language sans the word SANDWICH.
 If John Montagu, the 4th Earl of Sandwich, hadn’t been associated with it back in the 18th century, what would we call the bread enclosed convenience food today?
 Feel free to pass along your suggestions.
-In the meantime, deal me three more cards and pass the salt, please.
+In the meantime, deal me three more cards, please.